bryon82/SailwindMoreSaveSlots/README.md

 ### Installation

-If updating, remove MoreSaveSlots folders and/or MoreSaveSlots.dll files from previous installations.
+If updating, remove SaveSlotsPlus folders and/or SaveSlotsPlus.dll files from previous installations.
 <br>
 Extract the downloaded zip.
-Inside the extracted MoreSaveSlots-\<version\> folder copy the MoreSaveSlots folder and paste it into the Sailwind/BepInEx/Plugins folder.
+Inside the extracted SaveSlotsPlus-\<version\> folder copy the SaveSlotsPlus folder and paste it into the Sailwind/BepInEx/Plugins folder.

 #### Consider supporting me 🤗